DamianZaremba/cv/README.md

 from CVS to Git) as disposable build agents.
 * Implemented configuration management (Puppet), service orchestration (Salt stack) and service/change monitoring (Icinga/Rancid).
-* Reduced build times and implemented a new strategy for multi component builds.
+* Reduced build times (14 hours to 40min) and implemented a new strategy for multi component builds.
+* Drove continuous deployment methodologies into new product design
 * Designed a framework and strategy for increasing confidence in code and speeding up the release cycle.
 * Developed software against x86, STM32 and ARM based platforms, including control for switches/FPGAs/DSPs
 * Exposure to proprietary binary based communications protocols and their pitfalls vs open, standards